What is Clicker training?

 - Dog may get frustrated if you're slow

-Luring is rather easy and simple.
-You basically lure your dog with a treat inside your hand until he has accomplish the desired behavior.
+Luring is rather easy and straightforward.
+You attract your dog with a treat inside your hand until he has accomplished the desired behavior.

 Here’s an example, if you want to teach your dog to spin:

 - Place a treat inside your hand.

 - Hold it in front of your dog.